Most major loan programs allow you to use gift funds from family to cover some or all of your down payment and closing costs when purchasing a home.

 Yes.
 You need to provide a bank statement or a confirmation from the escrow company showing funds were received.

 Always check with a CPA before filing taxes, but typically, the homebuyer doesn’t pay taxes on any gifts received.
-The donor may need to pay taxes on gift amounts over $16,000 in 2022 and $17,000 in 2023.
-The donor may be able to avoid paying taxes by giving two borrowers on the loan individual gifts of $16,000 each in 2022, for a total gift of $32,000.
+The donor may need to pay taxes on gift amounts over $18,000 in 2024.
+The donor may be able to avoid paying taxes by giving two borrowers on the loan individual gifts of $18,000 each in 2024, for a total gift of $36,000.
 Check with your CPA before transferring any funds.

 You’ll need a gift letter for any amount that would be considered a large deposit.
-That’s typically defined as 1% of the sales price for FHA, 50% of the total qualifying income for conventional, and any deposit that seems irregular for USDA and VA loans.
+That’s typically defined as 1% of the sales price for FHA, 50% of qualifying monthly income for conventional, and any deposit that seems irregular for USDA and VA loans.

 Yes.
-A spouse that does not wish to be on the loan can give a cash gift to the loan applicant.
+A spouse who does not wish to be on the loan can give a cash gift to the loan applicant.

 Who can give a mortgage gift?